ZhenyingZhu/StudyNotes/SystemDesign.md

 - allow conflict versions for the data, and use app code to resolve and merge the conflicts
 - if operations are commutative (excute in different orders can still get to the same result), DB can auto merge the changes to prevent lost update

-**HERE**

 Write Skew and Phantoms

-- two transactions are updating two different objects, but one has to be run after another (for example in the transaction there is a check for the latest statuses of those objects), then the race condition could cause write skew
+- two transactions are updating two different objects, but one has to be run after another (for example in the transaction there is a check for the latest statuses of those objects), then the race condition could cause write skew **[KEY]**
 - Automatically preventing write skew requires true serializable isolation
 - DB can config constraints (uniq, foreign key, value range).
-Can also use trigger or materialized views to prevent write skew
+Can also use trigger or materialized views to prevent write skew **[KEY]**
 - explicitly lock rows the transaction depends on can help in some cases, but if the requirement needs check the absense of some rows (like a user name is not taken), then it cannot lock those non-exist rows
 - pattern: a `SELECT` query check some requirements, then the app code decides whether to make a write.
 The write changes the pre-condition.
-- phantom: a write in one transaction changes the result of a search query in another transaction
+- phantom: a write in one transaction changes the result of a search query in another transaction **[KEY]**

 Materializing conflicts

-- artificially introduce locks for non-exist rows
+- artificially introduce locks for non-exist rows **[KEY]**
 - but hard figure out what needs to lock, and also a leak in the data model, so can only be used as a last resort

-Serializability
+Serializability **[KEY]**

 - isolation levels: read committed, snapshot isolation.
 But they are hard to understand and different DBs have different implementation
 - from app code, it is hard to tell which isolation level is enough